demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 - In **quiet markets**, floor growth is dominated by fees and any passive yield on reserves.
 - LRE increases the coupling between realized trading performance in the premium tiers and structural risk reduction in the floor.

-A VaR model for fTOKENs in a live deployment should therefore treat both **revenue injection** and **liquidity reallocation** as floor drivers, with governance parameters controlling how aggressive LRE can be.
+A VaR model for fTokens in a live deployment should therefore treat both **revenue injection** and **liquidity reallocation** as floor drivers, with governance parameters controlling how aggressive LRE can be.

 ---

 ## 7. Native Credit as a Strategic Asset

 The discussion of headroom and debt so far has focused on system-level risk mechanics.
-But native credit in fTOKEN systems is not merely a risk to manage—it is a distinct value proposition with no direct analogue in the LST stack.
+But native credit in fToken systems is not merely a risk to manage—it is a distinct value proposition with no direct analogue in the LST stack.
 This section makes the strategic case explicit.

 ### 7.1 The Liquidation Problem in External DeFi Lending